CatTanker/cnc_map_tool_guide/docs/core_editors.md

 This section covers the core editors that have been an essential part of mapping for the past 20+ years.
-I highly recommend checking the 'Modern Options' page as well, as this will significantly improve the user experience of the following editors, and offer an alternative.

-The 'Assistive Tools' page is fairly self explanatory.
-These tools cannot replace a core editor, but may significantly help your workflow through the utilities they provide.

 ### [FA2] Final Alert 2: